zogzog/cubicweb/doc/index.rst

 * the power and flexibility of the Python_ programming language,

-* the reliability of SQL databases, LDAP directories, Subversion and Mercurial for storage backends.
+* the reliability of SQL databases, LDAP directories and Mercurial for storage backends.

 Built since 2000 from an R&D effort still continued, supporting 100,000s of